-Just how many prime ribs or prime numbers are there.
+Just how many numbers are prime?
+Something on

 That theorem defines pi(n) as the number of numbers that are prime below n.
 The fraction of numbers that are prime that I was trying to figure out is pi(n)/n.